KostyantynGorobets/WigetProperyApi1/README.md

 # WiggetProperyApi1
 This is a collection of tests for widgets type integer or double.
-It has the exemple and you can run it.
 For to run your example you should  install :
   1. Node.js - <https://nodejs.org/en/download>
   2. npm - ```npm install -g```